shivamr3/openhack-devops-team/apis/trips/README.md

 ## Running the server

-To run the server, follow these simple steps:
+To run the server, follow these simple stepssss:

 ```shell
 go run main.go